-Definition of Clostridium difficile infection (CDI)
+Definition of Clostridioides difficile infection (CDI)

-A case of Clostridium difficile infection (CDI) (previously also referred to as C. difficile-associated diarrhoea or CDAD) must meet at least one of the following criteria [1]:
+A case of Clostridioides difficile infection (CDI) (previously also referred to as C. difficile infection or C. difficile associated diarrhoea or CDAD) must meet at least one of the following criteria [1,12]:

-- diarrhoeal stools or toxic megacolon AND a positive laboratory assay for C. difficile toxin A and/or B in stools or a toxin-producing C. difficile organism detected in stool via culture or other means e.g. a positive PCR result; OR - pseudomembranous colitis revealed by lower gastro-intestinal endoscopy; OR - colonic histopathology characteristic of C. difficile infection (with or without diarrhoea) on a specimen obtained during endoscopy, colectomy or autopsy.
+diarrhoeal stools or toxic megacolon AND a positive laboratory assay for C. difficile toxin A and/or B in stools or a toxin-producing C. difficile organism detected in stool via culture or other means e.g. a positive PCR result;

+OR

+pseudomembranous colitis revealed by lower gastro-intestinal endoscopy1;

+OR

+colonic histopathology characteristic of C. difficile infection (with or without diarrhoea) on a specimen obtained during endoscopy, colectomy or autopsy.